 According to Yes Marketing research, emails with personalized subject lines generate 50% higher open rates than emails without personalization.
 Instapage claims that personalized emails deliver 6x higher transaction rates.
 Yet 70% of marketers don’t use personalization in their emails.
 It’s a head-scratcher, right?
 Why wouldn’t you personalize your emails?

 We recommend you to personalize (with merge tags) any Agent Legend campaign where you have enough data.
-Your prospects will feel like you are talking directly to them.
+Your leads will feel like you are talking directly to them.

 Read more about email personalization in our post Personalization Makes a Difference.